Thursday’s FCIAC Tennis Scoreboard and Box Scores

 Doubles

-Meg Christienson and Abby Burns (FW) def.
-Isha Dalal and KiKi Yalamanchili 6-0, 7-6 (4)
+Isha Dalal and KiKi Yalamanchili (T) def.
+Angelica Martin and Madison French 6-0, 6-2

+Emily Fox and Amelia Grasso (T) def.
+Jennifer Mandujano and Olivia Collet 6-0, 6-0

+Laine Neufeld and Katie Boback (T) def.
+Laura Uzar and Alicia Kurpinowicz 6-1, 6-0

 Singles